Negrea-Andrei/video_app/README.md

 Stream is used for video calls in this project.
 Learn more about Stream from their [official website](https://getstream.io/).

+## Features

+### Video Recording
+- Record video calls for future reference or sharing with participants.
+- Access recorded videos through the platform for playback or download.

+### Planning Meetings for Later Time
+- Schedule meetings for future dates and times.
+- Set reminders or notifications for participants about upcoming meetings.

+### Sending Emails about the Meeting
+- Automatically send email invitations to participants with meeting details and instructions.
+- Send reminders or updates via email before the meeting starts.

+### Allowing to Join as Guest
+- Enable guests to join meetings without requiring them to create an account.
+- Provide a seamless experience for guests to participate in meetings with minimal friction.

+### Creating Private Meetings or Public Ones
+- Create private meetings with restricted access for selected participants.
+- Host public meetings that are open for anyone to join without restrictions.
+- Set permissions and access controls for different types of meetings.

 ## Tailwind CSS

 This project uses Tailwind CSS for styling.
 Learn more about Tailwind CSS from their [official documentation](https://tailwindcss.com/).